 - It's best to sew denim fabric with a special denim needle (refer to your sewing machine manual for suggestions).

-- Some quilters like to set their sewing machines to sew about 10-12 stitches per inch when working with denim (15 per inch or so if you're making a frayed edge quilt).
+- Some quilters like to set their sewing machines to sew about 10 to 12 stitches per inch when working with denim (15 per inch or so if you're making a frayed edge quilt).

 - You'll find that a walking foot helps keep the edges of denim fabric from shifting as you sew.

-I doubt you'll want to hand quilt a denim project -- it would take forever to get the needle in and out of the heavy layers.
+You probably don't want to hand quilt a denim project―it would take forever to get the needle in and out of the heavy layers.
 Luckily, casual denim looks great with simple machine quilting, so grab a walking foot and finish the quilt with straight stitching.